blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Semen is pure
-	- Aisha used to wash scrape off dried semen (Muslim: 288, in Chapter 32 (Ruling on Semen))
+	- Aisha used to scrape off dried semen (Muslim: 288, in Chapter 32 (Ruling on Semen))
-	-
+	- She used to wash semen off his dress (Muslim: 289b) (Bukhari:229-232 (Chapter 64 (see title), 65 (see title)))
+	- If it was dried, I'd scrape it off my nails, and if it was wet, I'd wash it (Muslim: 290)
+	- They say, for menstrual blood, it had to be washed (Muslim: 291, Bukhari: 277)
+		- So semen, unlike menstrual blood is pure.
+	- Ibn al-Qayyim in "Badaʾi al-Fawaʾid":
+		- Excrement like Suptum, Mucus and Sweat are pure
+		- Semen is pure because it's unlike urine and faeces